Last updated 31/12/2018

 Green ants can also be used to make a lemon drink.
 Dunk the nest in some water, mush it around a bit, and then scoop it all out and you’re left with a bush lemon drink.

 Because their diets consist mainly of small insects, green ants are useful for pest control.
 They can help protect crops and trees from plant eating insects.
 They convert the protein of those pesky plant eating insects into tasty larvae which can be harvested and eaten.
 A double win.
-Very useful ants indeed.
+Useful ants.